nens/CassandraDump/README.md

 # CassandraDump
-One-off code for dumping DDSC's Cassandra database to gzip-compressed JSON.
+One-off code for migrating data from Cassandra to HBase via an intermediate JSON dump.